 But that doesn’t mean the book is free.
 If you like the book, I’m relying on you—yes, you, not the guy over there—to help sustain the effort.
 I want you to enjoy the book, learn from the book, but also pay for the book.
 How?

-Equity is the text font you’re reading now; Concourse is the sans serif seen in the headline and elsewhere in the book.
+Equity is the text font you’re reading now.
+Concourse is the sans serif seen in the headline and elsewhere in the book.
+Triplicate is used for code samples.
 I designed these fonts.
 They’re only available from me.

-My other fonts—Alix, Hermes, Herald Gothic, and Wessex—are also available (though not from me directly).
-If Equity & Concourse aren’t your cup of tea, maybe one of those will be.
+My other fonts—Hermes, Herald Gothic, and Wessex—are also available (though not from me directly).
+If Equity, Concourse, and Triplicate aren’t your cup of tea, maybe one of those will be.

 If you like one of the fonts you see in font recommendations, click through to buy it at MyFonts, and I’ll get a small cut.
 I mean, small.
 But it helps.